Trump rejects author's accusations, calls self 'stable genius'

 “I went from VERY successful businessman, to top T.V.
 Star ... to President of the United States (on my first try).
 I think that would qualify as not smart, but genius ... and a very stable genius at that!”

-Trump, 71, issued the tweets from the presidential retreat at Camp David, Maryland, where he was meeting Republican congressional leaders and many Cabinet secretaries about their legislative agenda for the year.
+Trump, 71, sent the tweets from the presidential retreat at Camp David, Maryland, where he discussed a legislative agenda for the year with Republican congressional leaders and many Cabinet secretaries.

 Wolff’s book, “Fire and Fury - Inside the Trump White House,” portrays Trump as unfocused, unprepared and petty while presiding over a chaotic White House.

-Trump, answering questions from reporters at Camp David later, called Wolff a “fraud” and said the book is “a complete work of fiction.”
+Trump, answering questions from reporters at Camp David after the meeting, called Wolff a “fraud” and said the book is “a complete work of fiction.”

 “I think it’s a disgrace,” he said.

 Trump said he never granted Wolff an interview for the book and blamed former adviser Steve Bannon, who he called “Sloppy Steve,” for granting Wolff access at the White House.
+Wolff has said he spoke to Trump but that the president may not have known he was being interviewed.

 The tweets were another sign of Trump’s frustration at what he views as unfair treatment by the news media of his presidency amid a federal investigation into whether he or his campaign aides colluded with Russia during the 2016 presidential campaign, in which he defeated Democrat Hillary Clinton.

+White House Chief of Staff John Kelly told reporters at Camp David that he had not been aware of Trump’s morning tweets.
+Kelly said Trump did not seem angry and on Friday night had watched a new movie, “The Greatest Showman” about legendary circus promoter P.T.
+Barnum, with the lawmakers.

-Trump, asked about a New York Times report that his aides had pressured Attorney General Jeff Sessions not to rescue himself from the Russia investigation, said: “Everything I’ve done has been 100 percent proper.”
+Trump, asked about a New York Times report that his aides had pressured Attorney General Jeff Sessions not to recuse himself from the Russia investigation, said: “Everything I’ve done has been 100 percent proper.”

+Trump, who has often criticized Sessions of his performance as attorney general, said he nonetheless supports him.
+Sessions had not been invited to the weekend retreat.

 Wolff’s book has proved to be another shock to the system for Trump and his top aides, coming just as he starts his second year in office.

-Wolff told BBC Radio in an interview broadcast on Saturday that based on his interviews with the people around Trump that he believed the president was unfit for office.

-He told NBC News on Friday that White House staff treated Trump like a child.
+Wolff told NBC News on Friday that White House staff treated Trump like a child.

 “The one description that everyone gave, everyone has in common — they all say he is like a child,“ Wolff said. ”And what they mean by that, he has a need for immediate gratification.
 It’s all about him.